rrthomas/pdfjam/README.md

   sending a helpful patch for this.
 - Included a note in the FAQ about the (sometimes reported) 'Too many open files' error.
 Thanks to George for information about this.
+- Tidying of the `pdfjam` script, and better organisation of the `tests` folder.
+  Thanks to Lucas for help with this.

 **2.09** [never released]: